Archive of the Dicastery for the Doctrine of the Faith: Opening

 Because hostility towards liberalism and socialism was so strong and the documents dealing with them considered very sensitive, at the time the papal files in the Vatican Secret Archives were opened by Leo XIII in 1879, that same Pope refused to allow any access to the archives either of the Inquisition or the Index of Forbidden Books.
 Even the pro-Papal historian Ludwig von Pastor could not use the Inquisition archive in writing his massive History of the Popes since the End of the Middle Ages.
 The first known case of a scholar gaining access to the Inquisition archive was ironically the fiercely anti-clerical scholar Luigi Firpo, who used his close connections with Maurilio Fossati (long-serving Archbishop of Turin) to study the trial of Giordano Bruno.

-In 1979, a request was made to Pope John Paul II by historian Carlo Ginzburg, an atheist from Jewish background, to open the Inquisition Archives.
-By 1991 a limited group of scholars were already allowed access to review the material in the archives.
+In 1979, a request was made to Pope John Paul II by historian Carlo Ginzburg, an atheist from a Jewish background, to open the Inquisition Archives.
+By 1991, a limited group of scholars were already allowed access to review the material in the archives.

-On 22 January 1998 the Vatican opened all Inquisition archives up to the death of Leo XIII.
+On 22 January 1998, the Vatican opened all Inquisition archives up to the death of Leo XIII.
 At first, there was space for only twelve scholars within the archives, but this has been increased as demand for the use of the material has increased.

 Pope Benedict XVI, formerly head of the office, described Ginzburg's letter as instrumental in the Vatican's decision to open these archives.

 The fact that – whereas other open Vatican archives are now open up to the death of Pope Pius XI – documents dated from the modernist crisis under Pope Pius X have not been made available has been criticised by many liberal scholars (Hans Küng, John Cornwell).
-Since 1998 the Vatican has failed to issue any document stating either that post-1903 material will never be released (presumably to protect doctrinal orthodoxy) or that it may in the future open post-1903 Inquisition archives.
+Since 1998, the Vatican has failed to issue any document stating either that post-1903 material will never be released (presumably to protect doctrinal orthodoxy) or that it may, in the future, open post-1903 Inquisition archives.